 It was tight enough for us to insulate the wall though

-It worked out okay because of the fact we were actually pushing the netting against the framing, so we didn’t need to bunch of staples — except on the ends.
+It worked out okay because we were actually pushing the netting against the framing, so we didn’t need to bunch of staples — except on the ends.

 We learned a lot on this project — what to do, what not to do.
 A few years later we were fortunate enough to go to the Passive House Tradesmen course in NYC